Trade/other name(s): Revlimid (formerly Revimid), CC-5013

 Store the medicine in a tightly closed container away from heat and moisture and out of the reach of children and pets.

-This drug may increase your risk of major blood clots in the veins of the legs or lungs.
+This drug may increase your risk of abnormal blood clots, such as blood clots in the veins of the legs (deep venous thrombosis) or arteries of the lungs (pulmonary embolus).
+Your doctor may give you blood thinners or tell you to take aspirin to help lower this risk.
 Tell your doctor right away if you notice chest pain, shortness of breath, or swelling, pain, redness, or warmth in an arm or leg.

 This drug may cause serious diarrhea.
 If left unchecked, this could lead to dehydration and chemical imbalances in the body.
 Your doctor may advise you to drink plenty of fluids and may prescribe medicine to help prevent or control this side effect.
 It is very important that you take this medicine as prescribed.
 Make sure you get the medicine right away, so that you will have it at home when you need it.